Jeff Bezos is going to space on first crewed flight of rocket

 After six years of extensive and often secretive testing of the rocket and capsule, called New Shepard, Blue Origin announced in May that it was preparing to put the first passengers in a New Shepard capsule.

 Though the company has not announced how much it will sell regular tickets for, Blue Origin said one seat will be given to the winner of a month-long auction that's currently in progress.
-The bidding had reached $2.8 million as of Monday morning.
+The bidding was at $2.8 million Monday morning but it hit $3.2 million after Blue Origin's announcement.

 Blue Origin was founded by Bezos in 2000, and the company conducted more than a dozen test flights with no one on board at Blue Origin's facilities in rural Texas, about 70 miles from Marfa.